ramyakrishna02/Clustering/README.md

 ### DBSCAN Clustering:

 DBSCAN stands for Density-Based Spatial Clustering of Applications with Noise.
 It is a density-based clustering algorithm that groups together points that are close to each other based on a distance measurement and a minimum number of points.
 The algorithm increases regions with sufficiently high density into clusters and finds clusters of arbitrary architecture in spatial databases with noise.
-It represents a cluster as a maximum group of density-connected points
+It represents a cluster as a maximum group of density-connected points.

 ## Implementation
 - Importing the required Libraries and Reading the dataset